 Not only is it pretty but there are great places to eat and (of course) shop.
 There’s a massive H&M and you have to let curiosity get the better of you by visiting American Girl.
 For a complete shop/store listing click here.

-Century City is a great Mall–so convenient, great restaurants, good shops and very popular (you never know who you might spot).
+So convenient to Beverly Hills, West Hollywood and the westside there are great restaurants, good shops and very popular (you never know who you might spot).

 If you’re staying in Santa Monica you really don’t want to drive up to LA to shop.
 And you don’t need to because there’s great shopping right where you are.